How to Prepare Your Barn For Winter

 • Barn integrity and ventilation

-• Tack storage
+• Tack rooms and storage areas

 Fencing